 Owners of real property required for a project are offered just compensation for their land and improvements.
-Just compensation is based on Sound Transit's valuation of the required property and its estimation of any damages or benefits to the remaining property.
-If only a portion of a property is acquired, just compensation will include any measurable loss in value for the remaining property due to the partial acquisition.

-An experienced and qualified independent fee appraiser, under contract with Sound Transit, will conduct a detailed inspection of the property during the valuation process.
+Just compensation is based on Sound Transit's appraisal of the required property.
+If only a portion of a property is acquired, just compensation will include any measurable loss in value, and/or benefits accruing to the remaining property due to the partial acquisition.
+An experienced and qualified independent fee appraiser, under contract with Sound Transit, will conduct a detailed inspection of the property during the appraisal process.
 Property owners are given the opportunity and encouraged to accompany the appraiser during the inspection.